open-rsx/rsb-manual/examples-basic.rst

    .. container:: rpc-server-cl

-      A :term:`local server` can be created and managed with the ``rsb.patterns.request-reply:with-local-server`` macro.
+      A :term:`local server` can be created and managed with the ``rsb:with-participant`` macro.
 The
       ``rsb.patterns.request-reply:with-methods`` macro can be used to
       register methods and their implementations in the :term:`local server`.

       .. literalinclude:: /../rsb-cl/examples/patterns/request-reply/server.lisp
          :language:    cl
-         :start-after: mark-start::with-local-server
+         :start-after: mark-start::with-participant
-         :end-before:  mark-end::with-local-server
+         :end-before:  mark-end::with-participant
          :linenos:

-      Alternatively, ``rsb.patterns.request-reply:make-local-server``
-      can be used to obtain a :term:`local server` without automatic destruction.
-Similarly, methods can be added without the ``rsb.patterns.request-reply:with-methods`` macro:
+      Alternatively, ``rsb:make-participant`` can be used to obtain a :term:`local server` without automatic destruction.
+Similarly,
+      methods can be added without the
+      ``rsb.patterns.request-reply:with-methods`` macro:

       .. literalinclude:: /../rsb-cl/examples/patterns/request-reply/server.lisp